Strawberry White Hot Chocolate

 Instructions

-2. When the milk begins to bubble, add the white chocolate and strawberries.
-Whisk constantly until the white chocolate begins melting.
+• When the milk begins to simmer, add the white chocolate and strawberries.
+Whisk constantly until the white chocolate begins melting, about 2-3 minutes.

-5. Continue whisking until all the white chocolate has melted.
+• Continue whisking until all the white chocolate has melted into the milk mixture.

-7. Divide between two large mugs, garnish with marshmallows, strawberries and more white chocolate baking chips, and serve immediately!
+• Divide between two large mugs, and garnish with marshmallows, additional strawberries and more white chocolate baking chips.
+Serve immediately!

 Notes